buccaneerai/bottlenose/docs/packages/rxsocketio/operators/conduit.md

 );
 ```

-## Sending messages with a topic
+## Sending messages to a topic
-By default, objects piped into the conduit operator are sent to the `'message'` topic.
+Socket.io supports "topics" for messages.
+By default, objects piped into the `conduit` operator are sent to the `'message'` topic.
 You can simply add a topic key to the objects to send them to a particular topic:
 ```javascript
 import { from } from 'rxjs';
 import { conduit } from '@bottlenose/rxsocketio';